NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/canopy_nitrogen/intro_canopy_nitrogen.md

 The four raster files that make up the canopy nitrogen data product are explained briefly below:
 1) `_nitrogen.tif`: mosaicked %N map covering all tiles within each site is available.
 2) `_nitrogen_uncertainty.tif`: %N uncertainty map - uncertainty associated with the %N predictions.
 It is calculated by taking the standard deviation of the %N predictions from each decision tree in the random forest model for each 1 m pixel within the tile.
-3) `_nitrogen_classification.tif`: Classification result for needle vs non-needle model, which is a binary map generated using SVM classification, where needle types are coded as 0 and non-needle types as 1 for each 1 m pixel within the tile.
-The "non-needle" class includes all vegetation types that are not needleleaf, such as broadleaf trees, shrubs, herbaceous cover, and others.
+3) `_nitrogen_classification.tif`: Classification result for needle vs non-needle model, which is a binary map generated using SVM classification, where needle types are coded as 0 and non-needle types as 1.
+The "non-needle" class includes all vegetation types that are not needle leaf, such as broadleaf trees, shrubs, herbaceous cover, and others.
 Separate random forest regression models have been developed to predict foliar nitrogen values for needle and non-needle vegetation types.
 4) `_nitrogen_valid.tif`: Valid pixel mask based on NDVI threshold of 0.2, where values less than 0.2 are set to 0 ("non-valid").
 This mask is intended to enable exclusion of non-vegetated areas, such as roads, water bodies, built-up areas, bare rock, and so forth.

 The code chunk below shows how to read the four files into variables, which we can then plot.